Cigarette Cost & Health Impact Calculator

 Frequently Asked Questions

-A 2000 study published in the BMJ (British Medical Journal) estimated that each cigarette smoked reduces life expectancy by approximately 11 minutes.
+• A BMJ study estimated that each cigarette smoked reduces life expectancy by approximately 11 minutes.
 This is derived from the observation that lifelong smokers lose an average of 10-11 years of life, divided by the estimated total number of cigarettes smoked over a lifetime.
 While individual risk varies, this provides a tangible per-cigarette metric for public health communication.